International College of Digital Innovation, CMU

 Credit: https://www.thinklytics.io/how-to-choose-the-better-graph-for-data-visualization/

-Selecting the right chart for your data depends on the type of data you have and the message you want to convey.
-Here are some general guidelines to help you choose the appropriate chart:
+Choosing the right chart depends on the type of data you have and the message you want to convey.
+Below are general guidelines:

 Histogram:

-Useful for understanding the underlying frequency distribution of a set of continuous or discrete data.
+Useful for understanding the underlying frequency distribution of continuous or discrete data.

 Bar Chart:

-Helpful for showing trends over time or comparing values for different groups.
+Helpful for showing trends over time or comparing values across groups.

 Pie Chart:

-Avoid using for more than 5-7 categories, as it can become difficult to interpret.
+Avoid using more than 5–7 categories, as it becomes difficult to interpret.

 Line Chart:

-Ideal for showing trends and changes over continuous intervals (time, temperature, etc.).
+Ideal for showing trends and changes over continuous intervals (e.g., time, temperature).

 Scatter Plot: